How to Buy Canva Stock Before Its IPO

 How to buy the Canva IPO

-However, Canva has completed three secondary transactions (which give employees and investors an opportunity to sell their shares) since April 2024, including one which will be completed in September 2025.
+Canva has completed three secondary transactions (which give employees and investors an opportunity to sell their shares) since April 2024, the most recent of which was completed in August 2025.

 When it does go public, the stock symbol might be something like CNVA or CANV, and you'll need a brokerage account to buy shares.